Functional magnetic resonance imaging: Spatial resolution

 Spatial resolution of an fMRI study refers to how well it discriminates between nearby locations.
 It is measured by the size of voxels, as in MRI.
 A voxel is a three-dimensional rectangular cuboid, whose dimensions are set by the slice thickness, the area of a slice, and the grid imposed on the slice by the scanning process.
 Full-brain studies use larger voxels, while those that focus on specific regions of interest typically use smaller sizes.
 Sizes range from 4 to 5 mm, or with laminar resolution fMRI (lfMRI), to submillimeter.
 Smaller voxels contain fewer neurons on average, incorporate less blood flow, and hence have less signal than larger voxels.
 Smaller voxels imply longer scanning times, since scanning time directly rises with the number of voxels per slice and the number of slices.
 This can lead both to discomfort for the subject inside the scanner and to loss of the magnetization signal.
 A voxel typically contains a few million neurons and tens of billions of synapses, with the actual number depending on voxel size and the area of the brain being imaged.

 The vascular arterial system supplying fresh blood branches into smaller and smaller vessels as it enters the brain surface and within-brain regions, culminating in a connected capillary bed within the brain.
 The drainage system, similarly, merges into larger and larger veins as it carries away oxygen-depleted blood.
 The dHb contribution to the fMRI signal is from both the capillaries near the area of activity and larger draining veins that may be farther away.
 For good spatial resolution, the signal from the large veins needs to be suppressed, since it does not correspond to the area where the neural activity is.
 This can be achieved either by using strong static magnetic fields or by using spin-echo pulse sequences.
-With these, fMRI can examine a spatial range from millimeters to centimeters, and can hence identify Brodmann areas (centimers), subcortical nuclei such as the caudate, putamen and thalamus, and hippocampal subfields such as the combined dentate gyrus/CA3, CA1, and subiculum.
+With these, fMRI can examine a spatial range from millimeters to centimeters, and can hence identify Brodmann areas (centimeters), subcortical nuclei such as the caudate, putamen and thalamus, and hippocampal subfields such as the combined dentate gyrus/CA3, CA1, and subiculum.